 The Company considered the guidance under ASC 606 and concluded that the agreement was in the scope of ASC 606.
 The Company concluded that the upfront payment of \$30.0 million should be included in the transaction price and related to the following performance obligations under the agreement: 1) the license to the Company's intellectual property and 2) the obligation to provide ongoing development activities.
-The Company used the adjusted market assessment approach in determining the standalone selling price of the Company's intellectual property and the expected cost plus margin approach in determining the standalone selling price of the Company's intellectual property and the expected cost plus margin approach in determining the standalone selling of collaboration revenue related to the \$30.0 million upfront payment.
-The \$28.5 million relates to the performance obligations for the license to the Company's intellectual property and a portion of ongoing regulatory and development activities conducted during the year ended December 31, 2021, in the amounts of \$28.0 million and \$0.5 million, respectively.
-For the three months ended March 31, 2022, the Company recognized \$0.2 million of collaboration revenue related to the ongoing regulatory and development activities.
-The remaining \$1.3 million of the upfront payment was deferred as of March 31, 2022 due to an on-going performance obligation related to the developmental activities in South Korea and Taiwan.
+The Company used the adjusted market assessment approach in determining the standalone selling price of the Company's intellectual property and the expected cost plus margin approach in determining the standalone selling price of the Company's intellectual property and the expected cost plus margin approach in determining the standalone selling price of the Company's obligation to provide ongoing development activities.
+For the three months ended March 31, 2023 and 2022, the Company recognized \$0.2 million and \$0.2 million, respectively of collaboration revenue related to the ongoing performance obligation related to the development activities in South Korea and Taiwan.
 This deferred revenue will be recognized ratably over the period leading up to the completion of these developmental activities.